FA Cup fourth round: Chelsea aim for second Wembley trip; James Maddison's Tottenham return may trouble Man City

 Bristol City vs Nottingham Forest - 7.45pm, Friday

-Bristol City's 38-year-old manager Liam Manning was still in primary school the last time his side saw off an opponent of the West Ham's stature in this competition.
+Bristol City's 38-year-old boss Liam Manning was still in primary school the last time his side saw off an opponent of West Ham's stature as they did in the last round of this competition.

-That was Graeme Souness' Liverpool, back in 1994, and the Reds were evidently so shocked they sacked their manager the following day.
+That was Graeme Souness' Liverpool, back in 1994, and the Reds were evidently so shocked they sacked the club legend the following day.

 In the three decades since, Huddersfield's David Wagner, in 2019, is the only Premier League manager to taste the bitter pill of an FA Cup humbling at the hands of the Robins… and that was their ninth consecutive defeat in all competitions.

-Just 10 days after David Moyes' side finally joined those ranks, now Bristol City will be hoping the domineering metal structure of Ashton Gate can invite lightning to strike twice against Nottingham Forest on Friday.
+Just 10 days after David Moyes' side finally joined those ranks, now Bristol City will be hoping the domineering main stand at Ashton Gate can invite lightning to strike twice against Nottingham Forest on Friday.

 On paper Nuno Espirito Santo's side are favourites, arriving as they do having beaten Newcastle and Man Utd in their last three Premier League games.